JuanFerPodesta/JuanFerPodesta/README.md

 Front-End Developer (just for now)
 ----------------------------------

-I'm an accountant from Argentina looking for his first job opportunity in the IT industry.
+My name is Juan, I'm an accountant with over 10 years of experience in administrative roles.
+I've worked in various companies across different industries.

+During the Covid-19 pandemic, I started developing myself as a self-taught programmer, focusing on data science.
+Currently, I'm working at a native tech company, growing as a Data Engineer.

-I consider myself a very curious person, who loves learning new things and passionate about solving problems.
+I'm a curious person who loves learning new things.
+I'm passionate about problem-solving and technology.

+My current objective is to continue learning within the IT industry, seeking to enrich my career as a developer and contribute to the growth of the company I currently work for.

 * 🌍  I'm based in Rosario, Santa Fé, Argentina
 * ✉️  You can contact me at [juan.fernando.podesta@gmail.com](mailto:juan.fernando.podesta@gmail.com)